PorametPat/phd-thesis/chapters/chapter_4.typ

   ],
 ) <tab:predictive-fn>

 With the adapter function, we can construct the predictive function as required in specification.
-In the case that user needed to use the statistical model as a stochastic model, we provide a transform function `sq.probabilistic.make_predictive_resampling_model` that will use the expectation values predicted from the statistical model as a probability to sample from to produce a finite-shot expectation value.
+In the case that user needed to use the statistical model as a stochastic model, we provide a transform function `sq.models.probabilistic.make_predictive_resampling_model` that will use the expectation values predicted from the statistical model as a probability to sample from to produce a finite-shot expectation value.
 This is useful when user want to create a predictive model that intimidate the behavior of real device, or quantify the prediction uncertainty via a Monte-Carlo method.

 === Loss function interface

 With the selected #func[`adapter_fn`], user can prepare a predefined loss function using #func[`make_loss_fn`].
 The returned loss function is compatible with #func[`create_step`].
-We predefine the loss function while keeping the flexibility in mind.
-User can modify the behavior of the loss function by playing with #func[`calculate_metric_fn`]. #func[`calculate_metric_fn`] calculate commons metrics such as (1) mean squared error of predicted and experimental expectation values, (2) absolute error of predicted and experimental @agf and weighted absolute error of predicted and experimental expectation values.
-First, user can select which metric to be target of minimization.
-By design, the optimization is perform with batches of data.
-So, we return the average over batches dimension as a output of the loss function.
-Furthermore, all of the metrics are returned as the auxillary value and can be easily logged.
-Second, user can implement their own custom metrics calculation function. #func[`make_loss_fn`] will performs aforementioned averaging and returning metrics too.

-In the case that user needs to completely define customized loss function, we refer to #func[`create_step`] source code in each submodules for the required interface of the loss function.
+We predefine the metric function such as `sq.models.mse` that implements the Mean Squared Error loss function.
+The metric function can then pass to `evaluate_fn` argument of the #func[`make_loss_fn`].
+User can define a custom metric function with the following signature,
+$
+  "metric" (expval(hat(O))^"model":  RR^(n times m) times EE[hat(O)]: RR^(n times m) times U: "Unitary"(N, CC)^n) -> cal(L): RR.
+$
+The first and second arguments are the predicted and experimental expectation values of $m$ combinations of size $n$ samples.
+The thrid argument is the ideal unitary operators corresponding to each sample.

 === Train model